What is a foundation year?

 What foundation years are available?

-We offer over 80 foundation year courses.
+We offer over 80 undergraduate degrees with foundation level entry.
 Search for the right one for you here.

-You can also study one of six extended degrees.
+You can also study one of seven general foundation year courses.
 These are foundation years that cover a whole subject area.
 You choose which degree course to progress onto at the end of the foundation year.